Warning: Be cautious of other internet posts that may contain outdated information. Italian Fix posts have been updated for the 2025 season.

 We believe no single solution fits all people and seasons.

-Here are tops things you need to consider, before creating your Itinerary for northern Italy, or anywhere.
+Here are top things you need to consider, before creating your Itinerary for northern Italy, or anywhere.

 1. What season are you traveling in?
 Winter, summer, or shoulder season?

-Wonderful winter suitable cities are Trieste, Bologna, Milan, Florence.
-Wonderful high season places are Verona, Trieste (less crowded than Venice, Florence).
-Places to avoid in the summer heat are Florence, Milan, Venice.
+Wonderful winter suitable cities are Trieste, Bologna, Milan, and Florence.
+Wonderful high-season places are Verona, and Trieste (less crowded than Venice, and Florence).
+Places to avoid in the summer heat are Florence, Milan, and Venice.
 Perfect summer places are seaside spots like Portofino or the Cinque Terre.

-2. Are you more suited to countryside, seaside, or cityscapes?
+2. Are you more suited to the countryside, seaside, or cityscapes?

 3. Who are your traveling companions?